This page is about the KIT you need for RGS DofE expeditions.

-- careful picking it up, adjust straps to fit you once it is on.
+- Adjust straps to fit you once it is on.

 - KNIVES – it is illegal and dangerous to carry large knives.
 A small penknife and / or eating knife is permitted.

-- cans of spray deodourants – roll ons and washing are better
+- cans of spray deodorants – roll ons and washing are better

 - storm shelter: you have a tent